-Make sure your list is okay to use before you import subscribers into your Soundest list.
-We understand that some circumstances do not allow for online sign up, but there are ways to properly collect offline lists (for example Signup Page at your Conference booth).
+Make sure your list is good to use before you import subscribers into your Omnisend list.
+We understand that some circumstances do not allow online sign-up, but there are ways to properly collect offline lists (e.g. Signup Page at your Conference booth).

 In addition, explain everything clearly to your subscribers.
-Explain what content they will receive and how often.
-When you do not explain this properly on the signup form, it can lead to high unsubscribes or abuse complaints.
+Let them know what content they will receive and how often.
+This way you will avoid high unsubscribes or abuse complaints.

 2. Avoid Stale Lists

 It is good practice to send emails to your subscribers regularly to prevent your list from becoming stale.
-Lists become stale when your subscribers lose interest, forget they have signed up, or abandon their email addresses (30% of email users change their email addresses annually).
+It happens when your subscribers lose interest, forget they have signed up, or abandon their email addresses (30% of email users change their email addresses annually).
 Stale lists tend to generate bounces, unsubscribes, and spam complaints.

 When a recipient reports your email as spam, it notifies their internet service provider (ISP).
 This is called a feedback loop.
 ISPs will block sending domains if they receive enough spam reports.
 Unfortunately, not all ISPs offer feedback loops.
 Sometimes spam complaints reach us in other (non-traditional) ways, for example, via email.
 Such complaints are not displayed in your campaign reports.